Below is a summary of key resources that can support implementation of shared decision making (SDM).

 - Skills for Health, Skills for Care and Health Education England: e-learning introduction to person centred approaches.

 - Association of Medical Royal Colleges and University of Cambridge risk communication toolkit: e-learning course designed for health care professionals to help them develop skills for communicating effectively about the potential harms and benefits of treatment options.

-- The Personalised Care Institute: Shared decision making module and a learning video on Teachback consultations, which is an evidence-based technique that helps clinicians to ensure people understand information they have been provided with and can make use of it.
+- The Personalised Care Institute: SDM module and a learning video on Teachback consultations, which is an evidence-based technique that helps clinicians to ensure people understand information they have been provided and can make use of it.

-- e-learning for health (e-lfh): introductory module on shared decision making and health literacy.
+- e-learning for health (e-lfh): introductory module on SDM and health literacy.